morelinq/MoreLINQ/README.md

 the acquisition of any one fails then those successfully acquired till that point are disposed

+### AggregateRight

+Applies a right-associative accumulator function over a sequence.
+This operator is the right-associative version of the Aggregate LINQ operator.

+This method has 3 overloads.

 ### Assert

 Asserts that all elements of a sequence meet a given condition otherwise